In Exercises 3–6, construct the indicated confidence interval for... | Channels for Pearson+

 1

-Step 2: Determine the appropriate distribution to use.
-Since the population standard deviation (σ) is known and the sample size (n) is small (n < 30), use the standard normal (Z) distribution to construct the confidence interval.
+Step 1: Identify the type of distribution to use.
+Since the sample size (n = 16) is small and the population standard deviation is not provided, use the t-distribution to construct the confidence interval.

+Step 2: Determine the degrees of freedom (df) for the t-distribution.
+The formula for degrees of freedom is df = n - 1.
+Here, df = 16 - 1 = 15.

+Step 3: Find the critical t-value (t*) for a 95% confidence level and 15 degrees of freedom.
+Use a t-distribution table or statistical software to find this value.

-Step 4: Calculate the margin of error (E) using the formula: .
-Substitute the values for Z*, σ, and n into the formula.
+Step 4: Calculate the margin of error (ME) using the formula: ME = t* × (s / √n), where s is the sample standard deviation, and n is the sample size.

-Step 5: Construct the confidence interval for the population mean using the formula: .
-Substitute the values for x̅ and E to find the lower and upper bounds of the confidence interval.
+Step 5: Construct the confidence interval using the formula: Confidence Interval = x̅ ± ME, where x̅ is the sample mean.
+This will give you the lower and upper bounds of the interval.

 Verified video answer for a similar problem: